iunn-sh/epic-games-v-apple-google/presentation.md

 `2025.07.31`

 上訴駁回
-> - The panel ==rejected== Google's claim that a decision in Apple's favor in a lawsuit Epic filed at the same time against Apple precludes Epic from defining the market differently in this case.
+> - The panel <mark>rejected</mark> Google's claim that a decision in Apple's favor in a lawsuit Epic filed at the same time against Apple precludes Epic from defining the market differently in this case.
-> - The panel ==held== that the district court did not abuse its discretion in proceeding with a jury trial on Epic's equitable claims and Google's damages counterclaims.
+> - The panel <mark>held</mark> that the district court did not abuse its discretion in proceeding with a jury trial on Epic's equitable claims and Google's damages counterclaims.
-> - The panel ==held== that the district court did not abuse its discretion in declining to give a single-brand aftermarket jury instruction or in its framing of a Rule of Reason instruction.
+> - The panel <mark>held<mark> that the district court did not abuse its discretion in declining to give a single-brand aftermarket jury instruction or in its framing of a Rule of Reason instruction.
-> - The panel ==held== that the injunction was supported by the jury's verdict as well as the district court's own findings.
+> - The panel <mark>held</mark> that the injunction was supported by the jury's verdict as well as the district court's own findings.

 ---